 Searching for an oasis

 When Mariner 9 became the first craft to orbit another planet in 1971, the photographs it returned of dry river beds and canyons seemed to indicate that water had once existed on the Martian surface.
 Images from the Viking orbiters only strengthened the idea that many of the landforms may have been created by running water.
 Data from the Viking landers pointed to the presence of water beneath the surface, but the experiments were deemed inconclusive.
 [Mars Explored: Landers and Rovers Since 1971 (Infographic)]

 The early '90s kicked off a slew of Mars missions.
 Scientists were flooded with a wealth of information about Mars.
 Three NASA orbiters and one sent by the European Space Agency studied the planet from above, mapping the surface and analyzing the minerals below.
 Some detected the presence of minerals, indicating the presence of water.
 Other data measured enough subsurface ice to fill Lake Michigan twice.
-They found evidence for the presence of hot springs on the surface and sustained precipitation at some areas.
+They found evidence that ancient hot springs once existed on the surface and sustained precipitation once fell in some areas.
 And they found patches of ice within some of the deeper craters.

 But orbiters weren't the only objects launched toward Mars.
-Curiosity is the fifth robot to land on the surface of the red planet in the last fifteen years.
+NASA's Curiosity rover is the fifth robot to land on the surface of the Red Planet in the last 15 years.
 Pathfinder, Phoenix, Spirit and Opportunity all took detailed measurements of the planet; all but Phoenix traveled across the surface collecting a treasure trove of information.

 In addition to examining the relatively recent (geologically speaking) presence of water, the various missions have also studied the surface of the planet in a historical context.
 The river beds of Mars don't run wet today, but scientists can study them to learn more about the evolution of the planet.
 [Photos: The Search for Water on Mars]